Bull Pain

-Frank Vizi (born June 9, 1961) is a German-born American professional wrestler, better known by the ring names Bull Pain, Rick Gantner and Psycho.
-He is best known for his appearances with promotion such as the American Wrestling Association, World Wrestling Federation, World Championship Wrestling and Extreme Championship Wrestling, as well as for independent promotions such as the World Wrestling Council, Independent Wrestling Association Mid-South, Juggalo Championship Wrestling and Chikara.
+Frank Vizi (born June 9, 1961) is an American professional wrestler, better known by the ring names Bull Pain, Rick Gantner and Psycho.
+He worked in professional wrestling promotion for the American Wrestling Association, World Wrestling Federation, World Championship Wrestling and Extreme Championship Wrestling, as well as independent circuit promotions the World Wrestling Council, Independent Wrestling Association Mid-South, Juggalo Championship Wrestling and Chikara.

 Early life

 Vizi had a grounding in martial arts and boxing, but, having been taken to AWA shows by his father, became a fan of professional wrestling (particularly Superstar Billy Graham, The Crusher and The Valiant Brothers).

 Professional wrestling career

 Early career (1984–1985)

 Vizi was trained to wrestle by Tom Stone.
 He debuted in Milwaukee in 1984 under the ring name "Rick Golden", facing Lance Atlas in his first match.
 Later that year he joined NWA Heart of America, adopting the ring name "Rick Gantner".